 If vegetable oil is option #1 for deep frying, then canola oil would be option #1A.
 Similar to vegetable oil, canola oil has a very high smoke point, neutral flavor, and is more cost-effective than other oils.

-Canola oil also has the added benefit of being low in saturated fat, which makes it a healthier option for making typically unhealthy fried foods!
+Canola oil also has the added benefit of being low in saturated fat, making it a healthier option for making typically unhealthy fried foods!
+Are you looking for the healthiest oil for deep frying?
+Consider options with low saturated fat and high smoke points.
+Explore the healthiest oil options for deep frying, such as canola oil and avocado oil—continue reading to learn more on the two.

 Deep frying with peanut oil